jerryscript-project/iotjs/docs/Build-for-NuttX.md

 5. Build NuttX

 #### Problems working with NuttX
-Please acknowledge that we are not experts on NuttX and may have trouble to resolve each problem you may be faced.
+Please acknowledge that you are not experts on NuttX and may face troubles.
 For general NuttX issues, please read documents at [NuttX Home page](http://nuttx.org/).
 [NuttX forum](https://groups.yahoo.com/neo/groups/nuttx/info) also would be helpful.

 #### Build Host
 We recommend Ubuntu 14.04.
 Other platforms can be used but not verified by us.

 #### Target board
-Our work and this document describes [STM32F4-discovery with BB](http://www.st.com/web/en/catalog/tools/FM116/SC959/SS1532/LN1199/PF255417) as reference target.
+We work on STM32F4 board for NuttX and the detail of the reference board is well described at [STM32F4-discovery with BB](http://www.st.com/web/en/catalog/tools/FM116/SC959/SS1532/LN1199/PF255417).

 ##### Relation with STM board?
 We do not have any business relation with STM board.
-It is selected because it has enough RAM and Flash ROM so that development can be more comfortable.
-And it have lots of pins to play with.
+It is selected because it has enough RAM and Flash ROM, so that development can be more comfortable.
+And it has lots of pins to play with.

 When IoT.js is built up and optimised, it may work in devices having smaller resource.

 #### Toolchain

-As for STM32F4-discovery uses ARM, we recommend gcc-arm-none-eabi version 4.8.
+As STM32F4-discovery is ARM based, we recommend gcc-arm-none-eabi version 4.8.
 Refer [this](https://pixhawk.org/dev/toolchain_installation_lin) page how to install if you do not have installed yet.

 #### Packages

-You may need to install below packages as follows;
+You may need to install packages as follows;
 ```
 sudo apt-get install autoconf libtool gperf flex bison autoconf2.13
 sudo apt-get install libncurses-dev
 sudo apt-get install libusb-1.0-0-dev
 sudo apt-get install libsgutils2-dev